DHYEY166/Iphone_Review_Sentiment_Analysis/README.md

 classifier.train_and_evaluate()

 # Make predictions
-result = classifier.predict_sentiment("This is an amazing product!") print(result)
+result = classifier.predict_sentiment("This is an amazing iPhone!") print(result)
 ```

 ### Advanced Usage

 The complete implementation and analysis workflow can be found in `notebooks/UPDATED.ipynb`.
 This notebook includes:
-- Detailed data analysis
+- Detailed iPhone review data analysis
 - Feature engineering steps
 - Model training and tuning
 - Performance evaluation